2022 Philadelphia Phillies season: Acquisitions

 The Phillies began their bullpen overhaul on November 5, 2021, when they claimed left-handed relief pitcher Ryan Sherriff off of waivers from the Tampa Bay Rays.

 On March 15, 2022, Brad Hand and Jeurys Familia both signed one-year contracts with the Phillies.
-On March 20, Kyle Schwarber signed a four-year, $79 million contract, making him the Phillies first high tier acquisition of the off-season.
-On March 23, 2022, Nick Castellanos agreed to a five-year, $100 million contract with the Phillies, putting them over the Luxury Tax.
+On March 20, Kyle Schwarber signed a four-year, $79 million contract, making him the Phillies' first high-tier acquisition of the offseason.
+On March 23, 2022, Nick Castellanos agreed to a five-year, $100 million contract with the Phillies, putting them over the luxury tax.
 Castellanos announced the deal by posting a picture of the Philadelphia skyline on his Instagram page.

 Roster

 All players who made an appearance for the Phillies during 2022 are included.